omozokelvin/termii-nestjs-sdk/README.md

 ### 2. Inject and Use `TermiiService`

 You can now inject `TermiiService` into any of your services or controllers.
-Below is an example of a `NotificationService` that handles sending different types of messages.
+The service is namespaced to provide easy access to different parts of the Termii API:

+- `termiiService.messaging`
+- `termiiService.token`
+- `termiiService.insight`

+Below are examples for each service.

+### Messaging API

+The `messaging` service handles sending messages and managing related resources like Sender IDs and Phone Books.

 #### Example: Sending an SMS